jlowder/MonkeySpa/README.md

 - Select a category (Productivity, Games, Utilities, Entertainment, Other)
 - Add comma-separated tags for better organization
 - Upload your HTML file
+- Optionally upload a custom screenshot (otherwise one will be auto-generated)
 - Click "Save Webapp"

 ### Managing Webapps